The Role of Barcode Technology in Retail

 Empower Employees to Be More Helpful

 Barcodes can also help employees be more helpful to customers and management.
 When employees present products or services to customers, they can do so using barcode scanning apps.
-Using their smart devices, a sales associate can access a plethora of product information at their fingertips such as, technical specs, customer reviews, compatibility info, maintenance and installation instructions, warranty information, and of course, inventory status.
+Using retail barcode scanner apps on smart devices, a sales associate can access a plethora of product information at their fingertips such as, technical specs, customer reviews, compatibility info, maintenance and installation instructions, warranty information, and of course, inventory status.

 Employees who provide more personalized customer service while delivering real-time product information will ensure their customers leave with the items they want.
 This makes happier and more loyal customers, while improving transactional efficiency.

-Barcode technology has wider application reach than ever before.
+Barcode technology has a wider application reach than ever before.
 But simplifying their implementation and use is critical.
-Dynamsoft Barcode Reader helps retailers with a market-leading commercial-grade barcode scanning SDK.
-Companies of all sizes can integrate barcode reading functionality into their web, mobile, or desktop applications using just a few lines of code.
+Dynamsoft Barcode Reader helps retailers with a market-leading commercial-grade barcode scanning SDK to scan all sorts of retail barcodes.
+Companies of all sizes can integrate barcode reading functionality into their web, mobile, or desktop applications using just a few lines of code to build robust retail barcode scanners.